tmunzer/mist_automation/README.md

 Please note, in this case, you will have to manually generate all the required configuration files!

 ## Configuration
-### MWTT Configuration
-Before starting the MWTT application, you will have to configure it.
-To do so, edit the file `config.py` located in the folder permananent_folder/mwtt created by the deployment script.
+Before starting the Mist Automation application, you will have to configure it.
+To do so, edit the file `config.py`.

-The file `config.py` already contains the configuration structure with example values.
+The file `config_example.py` contains the configuration structure with example values.

-If you want to manually create this file, you can check the `src/config_example.py` file to see the required variables.

-## Usage
-### Start/Stop the MWTT Application
-This can be done through the deployment script, or directly by using Docker commands.
-If you do it manually, you will have to start/stop both containers, `jwilder/nginx-proxy` and `tmunzer/mwtt`.
-### Docker Tips
-Depending on your system and your settings, you may have to add `sudo` in front of the following commands
-- `docker ps`: list all you docker containers currently running.
-This command will also show you the container id.
-- `docker ps -a`: list all you docker containers.
-This command will also show you the container id.
-- `docker start <container_id>`: manually start a docker container.
-- `docker stop <container_id>`: manually stop a docker container.
-- `docker logs <container_id>`: show the container logs
-- `docker logs -f <container_id>`: continuously show the container logs
+You need to configure your Mist Organization to send Webhooks to this application.